 A maximum of nine (9) credit hours of graduate work from other institutions is permitted.
+Candidates may not earn both the Master of Accountancy and the MBA/Finance and Accounting concentration from Saint Martin's University.

 A cumulative graduate level grade point average (GPA) of 3.0 ('B') is required for graduation.
 Grades of 'C-' or below are not considered acceptable graduate-level work, but will be counted when calculating grade point average.
 A student receiving a grade of 'C' will be placed on academic warning.
 Students who receive a grade lower than 'C' or two grades of 'C' will be placed on academic probation or suspended from the program.
 Prior to reinstatement, students with more than one 'C' and/or a grade or grades of C- or lower must repeat the failed courses earning a grade of B- or better.